ibm-cloud-docs/openwhisk/bluemix_cli.md

 ## Version history
 {: #version_history}

-A historical record of versions that show hightlights and
+A historical record of versions that show highlights and bug fixes.

 1.0.7 (2018-02-02)
 * `bx wsk api` now accepts path parameters such as `/api/{id}`.
 For info, see [API Gateway](./openwhisk_apigateway.html)